kodekloudhub/certified-kubernetes-administrator-course/docs/16-Ultimate-Mocks/02-Troubleshooting/docs/19-C1-netpol-cyan-pod-cka28-trb.md

 The solution given below is correct, however in some instances it doesn't work due to an intermittent bug in the installation of Weave to the lab environment found by a very astute community member in [this thread](https://kodekloud.com/community/t/network-policy-blocking-all-the-ingress-traffic/300501/15?u=alistair_kodekloud) on the community forum.

-TL;DR - To detect the presence of this bug, run the following commands
+TL;DR - To detect the presence of this bug, run the following commands.
+Bonus - see if you can understand how they work, especially the first one (which is split across multiple lines with `\` for legibility)!

 ```
+kubectl exec -n kube-system \
+   $(kubectl get po -n kube-system --selector name=weave-net -o jsonpath='{.items[1].metadata.name}') \
-kubectl exec -n kube-system weave-net-7dx2p -c weave -- printenv | grep IPALLOC
+   -c weave -- printenv | grep IPALLOC

 kubectl get configmap -n kube-system kube-proxy -o jsonpath={'.data.config\.conf}' | yq e .clusterCIDR -
 ```